danilomsousa/Fullstack-React-Graphql-MongoDB/README.md

-# Project created
+# Personnal Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed to a technical interview.
+The goal was to have a Full Stack application using React as Frontend and a Backend running with a GraphQL and a MongoDB.

+The solution provides a simple portal that shows information from a 3rd party RestAPI working as a middleware.

-## Available Scripts
+## Test solution

-In the project directory, you can run:
+Backend: In the root directory, you can use Docker to process the solution running:

+### `docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d`

+The graphQL will be available on: [http://localhost:9006/api/graphql/] (http://localhost:9006/api/graphql/)

+Frontend: In the react-app directory, run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.